Why is Pickleball so Popular?

 The Game

 The pickleball court is a bit smaller than a tennis court.
 Some communities paint pickleball lines on their tennis courts – a very effective way to introduce it to a community.
 Others use portable nets on a basketball court or even a parking lot.
+I prefer dedicated courts for just pickleball.

 pickleball